qiskit-community/qiskit-alt/Development.md

   Activating project at `~/myrepos/quantum_repos/qiskit_alt`
 ```

-Indeed changes to the `QuantumOps` source are reflected immediately at the ipython REPL.
+Indeed, changes to the `QuantumOps` source are reflected immediately at the ipython REPL.
 For example, a variable `foo = 1` added to `src/QuantumOps.jl` is visible
 in ipython as `QuantumOps.foo`.